iop098321qwe/custom_bash_commands/README.md

 ## Additional Plans:

 * Add the alias functions above into the .custom_bash_commands.sh file for simple one file upload.
-* Add a command to automatically update/copy the most recent version of the file into the <user> directory.
+* ~~Add a command to automatically update/copy the most recent version of the file into the <user> directory.~~
+ * Add `-q` for quiet output on the CLI.
+ * Add a smart function to automatically check if there were any updates before performing the automatic update of the .custom_bash_commands.sh script in the ~/ directory.